 5. Number your boxes.

-This step is optional, but it can be helpful if you have a lot of boxes.
+This step on how to label moving boxes is optional, but it can be helpful if you have a lot of boxes.
 Numbering your boxes will help you keep track of them, and it will also help your movers unpacking at your new place.
 Numbering also comes in handy if any of your boxes happen to get lost during the move – as you can simply give the mover the box number and they can easily find it.

 6. Make a master list.